-Nancy Pelosi’s Daughter Is Smearing Reporters For Criticizing Joe Biden’s Treasury Secretary, Journalist Says
+Nancy Pelosi's Daughter Is Smearing Reporters For Criticizing Joe Biden's Treasury Secretary, Journalist Says

 The news outlet continued to highlight the "political blowback" Hillary Clinton faced from the left during her 2016 presidential campaign.

-Greenwald argued that the misogyny accusations being leveled at the Politico reporters conflict with the article itself, which he noted also scrutinized the Wall St. ties of Anthony Blinken, Biden’s Secretary of State nominee.
-He argued that Democrats are the Wall St. party and actively appointed people to head industries they have enriched themselves in.
+Greenwald argued that the misogyny accusations being leveled at the Politico reporters conflict with the article itself, which he noted also scrutinized the Wall Street ties of Anthony Blinken, Biden's Secretary of State nominee.
+He argued that Democrats are the Wall Street party and actively appointed people to head industries they have enriched themselves in.
 The Intercept co-founder claimed that people who point out this purported relationship face attacks on their reputation.

-The journalist also maintained that the Democratic Party’s push for diversity is a cover for the fact that the coalition supports the interests of Wall St. and corporate power.”
+The journalist also maintained that the Democratic Party's push for diversity is a cover for how the coalition is seen as supporting the "interests of Wall St. and corporate power."
 As The Inquisitr reported, Fox News host Tucker Carlson made similar claims earlier this month.
-He suggested that Biden’s recent staff and cabinet selections reflect a covert set of rules that serve to benefit the upper American class.
-According to Carlson, Biden’s diversity push is a cover for these rules.
+He suggested that Biden's recent staff and cabinet selections reflect a covert set of rules that serve to benefit the upper American class.
+According to Carlson, Biden's diversity push is a cover for these rules.

 Elsewhere, author Matt Stoller was more optimistic and contended that Biden's transition is still significantly better than Barack Obama's team.